A prolactinoma is a noncancerous (benign) pituitary tumor that produces a hormone called prolactin. This results in too much prolactin in the blood.

-Surgery is done in some cases when symptoms are severe, such as a sudden worsening of vision.
+- Symptoms are severe, such as a sudden worsening of vision

 Radiation is usually only used in people with prolactinoma that continues to grow or gets worse after both medicine and surgery have been tried.
 Radiation may be given in the form of: